mjakubowski84/parquet4s/site/docs/docs/records_and_schema.md

 # Using generic records directly

 Parquet4s allows you to choose to use generic records explicitly from the level of API in each module of the library.
 But you can also use typed API and define `RowParquetRecord` as your data type.
-Parquet4s contains type classes for encoding, decoding and automatic schema resolution for `RowParquetRecord`.
+Parquet4s contains type classes for encoding, decoding and schema provisioning for `RowParquetRecord`.

 ```scala mdoc:compile-only
 import com.github.mjakubowski84.parquet4s.{ParquetReader, ParquetWriter, Path, RowParquetRecord}